 How to Fix Error 0x80004002 “No such interface supported”

-Very often you would need to delete specific files of your system, some of them you downloaded and others were placed automatically either by newly installed software, or as temporary files when visiting websites or using certain applications.
+Very often, you may need to delete specific files from your system.
+Some of these files are ones you have downloaded, while others have been placed automatically by newly installed software, or as temporary files when visiting websites or using certain applications.

-When trying to delete these files you could possibly encounter errors stating that the files is being used, or that you don’t have permissions to delete them, or sometimes even error codes that are difficult to understand to the regular user.
-These methods will allow you to delete most files that are not allowing you, but specifically those that show the error 0x80004002: no such interface supported
+When trying to delete these files, you might possibly encounter errors stating that the files are being used, or that you don’t have permission to delete them, or even error codes that are difficult for the average user to understand.
+These methods will allow you to delete most files that are prohibiting you, specifically those displaying the error 0x80004002: no such interface supported .

 To solve this we just need to make sure that the file is not being used by any other process, and that you have the right permissions to delete it.